Bianca Gonzalez: Advocacies and issues

 On February 11, 2010, Bianca Gonzalez was appointed a UNICEF Philippines Child Rights Supporter.
 She has supported UNICEF in a personal capacity since 2007, including fundraising for education activities.
 In December 2007, she raised PHP 36,000 through her blog website for UNICEF's 100-book library program.

 On December 10, 2013, her continuous support for Typhoon Haiyan survivors landed her the 6th spot in The Huffington Post 6 Celebrities Who Remind Us to Not Forget Typhoon Haiyan Survivors Too Soon alongside other international celebrities such as Victoria and David Beckham, Pau Gasol, Rihanna, Vanessa Hudgens and Justin Bieber.

 Personal life

-Bianca Gonzalez is the cousin of actors, Dingdong Dantes, Arthur Solinap and Carlo Gonzales.
-She is sister of TV host JC Gonzalez.
+She is the sister of TV host JC Gonzalez.
 In March 2014, she was engaged to PBA player JC Intal, whom she married on December 4, 2014, in El Nido, Palawan.
 In April 2015, television host Boy Abunda announced on his program Aquino & Abunda Tonight that Gonzalez and her husband Intal were expecting their first child.
 The child, a daughter, Lucia Martine was born on October 23, 2015.